Posted: 2/1/2020 | February 1st, 2020

 Head to Mývatn

 Spend the day in Mývatn, starting off with a hike around Lake Mývatn.
 There is an easy trail you can follow that lets you stretch your legs and enjoy the natural beauty of the region.
-You can easily hike the lake in a few hours if you go at a leisurely place.
+You can easily hike the lake in a few hours if you go at a leisurely pace.
 Then head to the Mývatn Nature Baths geothermal pool, which is much quieter (and cheaper) than the Blue Lagoon.

 There’s not much else to do here.
 It’s a quiet town for relaxing, but the lack of lights makes it a wonderful place to see the northern lights!